PowerDNS/pdns/CODING_GUIDELINES.md

 This is hard to avoid in all cases, but some mitigations do help:

-* opening a file first (handling errors if that fails) then getting the needed metadata via the file descriptor instead of the path (`fstat`, `fchmod`, `fchown`) ;
+* Opening a file first (handling errors if that fails) then getting the needed metadata via the file descriptor instead of the path (`fstat`, `fchmod`, `fchown`) ;
-* opening with the `O_NOFOLLOW` flag set, so that the operation will fail if the target exists and is a symbolic link ;
+* Opening with the `O_NOFOLLOW` flag set, so that the operation will fail if the target exists and is a symbolic link ;
-* always creating temporary files via the `mkstemp()` function, which guarantees that the file did not exist before and has been created with the right permissions ;
+* Always creating temporary files via the `mkstemp()` function, which guarantees that the file did not exist before and has been created with the right permissions ;
-* using operations that are guaranteed to be atomic, like renaming a file on the same filesystem (for example in the same directory).
+* Using operations that are guaranteed to be atomic, like renaming a file on the same filesystem (for example in the same directory).

 ## Secrets